Battle of Sempach: Battle

 Traditional Swiss historiography since the 16th century has attributed the turning of the tide to the heroic deed of Arnold von Winkelried, who opened a breach in the Habsburg lines by throwing himself into their pikes, taking them down with his body so that the confederates could attack through the opening.
-Winkelried is usually explained as a legendary figure introduced to explain the Swiss victory against the odds, perhaps as late as a full century after the battle.
+Winkelried is usually shown as a legendary figure introduced to explain the Swiss victory against the odds, perhaps as late as a full century after the battle.
 The earliest evidence of the Winkelried legend is the depiction of the battle in the Lucerne Chronicle of 1513.

 As was the custom and a matter of honour in such a battle, each canton had one of their comrades carry their municipal flag in the lead.
-One such recorded was Rudolf Hön (today's spelling Höhn, English: Hoehn), who represented Arth, a municipality in the canton of Schwyz.
+One such recorded was Rudolf Hön (today's spelling, Höhn, English, Hoehn), who represented Arth, a municipality in the canton of Schwyz.

 Volunteering to do this meant that he did not carry a weapon, either to defend himself or attack the enemy.

-Thus, by leading his comrades into battle without a weapon, he diverted the attention of the enemy and sacrificed himself for the intended good of the Confederate.
+Thus, by leading his comrades into battle without a weapon, he diverted the attention of the enemy and sacrificed himself for the intended good of the Confederation.

-For posterity, and recognition of the actual deed, Rudolf Hön's name can be seen inscribed twice in the list of fallen on the inner wall of Sempach Battle Chapel (situated next to the battleground).
+For posterity, and recognition of the actual deed, Hön's name can be seen inscribed twice in the list of fallen on the inner wall of Sempach Battle Chapel (situated next to the battleground).
 One for being a confederate and the other as a flag bearer.

 The oldest accounts of the battle are unambiguous in the judgement that the Swiss victory was against all odds and expectations, and is attributed to the grace of God.

 In any case, the Swiss did break through the Austrian ranks and routed the enemy army completely.
-Duke Leopold and with him a large number of nobles and knights were slain, including several members of the noble families of Aarberg, Baldegg, Bechburg, Büttikon, Eptingen, Falkenstein, Hallwil, Reinach, Rotberg and Wetter.
+Duke Leopold, and with him a large number of nobles and knights, were slain, including several members of the noble families of Aarberg, Baldegg, Bechburg, Büttikon, Eptingen, Falkenstein, Hallwil, Reinach, Rotberg and Wetter.

-An other prominent casualty was Otto I, Margrave of Baden-Hachberg.
+Another prominent casualty was Otto I, Margrave of Baden-Hachberg.